4. Using the Mappers API

 'myreduce'

-Note that for user supplied recipe libraries and functions, the mode
+Note that for user supplied recipe libraries and functions, the mode, the

 passing a user-defined recipe to the RecipeMapper tells the mapper, “do not